epfl-lara/stainless/README.md

 [bolts repository](https://github.com/epfl-lara/bolts/) for a larger collection.
 More information is available in the documentation links.

+### SSH and VSCode

+Visual Studio Code offers a feature allowing to connect to a host over SSH and edit code located on this host.
+This is useful to edit code on a remote machine using the local Visual Studio Code editor and running Stainless on this remote machine.
+See [this official documentation](https://code.visualstudio.com/docs/remote/ssh) to learn more about this feature.

+If you have access to a remote machine over SSH, this is the recommended way to use Stainless.
+Please note you have to install Stainless on the remote machine following the instructions above.

+### Github Codespaces

+Github Codespaces
+To allow running Stainless with only a browser, we have provided a sample repository to use Stainless with Github Codespaces.
+Github Codespaces are cloud machines that can be access via Visual Studio Code locally or in the browser.
+In our experience (as of October 2023), this flow works well, given the provided Ubuntu Linux virtual machines with 16GB of RAM and substantial processing power.
+Please see [this repository](https://github.com/samuelchassot/Stainless-codespaces) for further details.

 ## Further Documentation and Learning Materials

 To get started, see videos: